-Sometimes this is caused by agencies being unable to share information with each other.196 The absence of privacy and data sharing legislation in Western Australia limits information sharing between agencies, because common law principles of confidentiality ---- which are restrictive, inconsistent, and not comprehensive - apply instead.
+Sometimes this is caused by agencies being unable to share information with each other.
+The absence of privacy and data sharing legislation in Western Australia limits information sharing between agencies, because common law principles of confidentiality - which are restrictive, inconsistent, and not comprehensive - apply instead.
 For example, the Department of Transport holds customer identity information that it collects from issuing driver licences.
-However, the Department told the ERA the absence of privacy and data sharing legislation limits what can be shared with other agencies and the private sector, and participation in projects such as GovNext.198
+However, the Department told the ERA the absence of privacy and data sharing legislation limits what can be shared with other agencies and the private sector, and participation in projects such as GovNext.

+198 Department of Transport response to ERA information request.

 Department of Transport responses to ERA information request.

-Government of Western Australia. /About this website', 2017. (online) (accessed 12 September 2018).
+Government of Western Australia, 'About this website', 2017, (online) (accessed 12 September 2018).
 Small Business Development Corporation, 'Business Licence Finder', 2018, (online) (accessed 12 September 2018).
+192

 Department of Treasury, '90-day regulatory mapping and reform projects', (online) (accessed 12 September 2018).
-Department of Treasury, '90-day regulatory mapping and reform projects', (online) (accessed 13 September 2018).
-Community Public Sector Union and Civil Service Association submission, pp. 5 and 13.
-Small Businesse Development Corporation submission, pp. 7-8: 'Wines of Western Australia online questionnaire, 'Western Australian Local Government Association submission, p.
-18; Kemp, Philip, online questionnaire, in this submission, pp. 7-8: 'Wines of Western Australia (Chamber of Commerce and Industry WA submission, pp. 4-9).
-Meeting with and response to ERA information requestfrom the Department of Transport: Department of Transport, Seguitatory Mapping and Reform Projects such as: Making It easier start a restaurant (online), Making It easier to build a single residential divelling(online).
-Department of the Premier and Cabanie (Service Priority Review), Working Together: One Public Sector Delivering for WA (Final report), 2017, pp. 60-61.
-Department of Transport response to ERA information request.
-196
+Community Public Sector Union and Civil Service Association submission, pp. 5 6 and 13; Small Business Development Corporation submission, pp. 7-8; Wines of Western Australia, 195 Western Australian Local Government Association submission, p.
+18; Kemp, Philip, online questionnaire.
+In its submission, the Chamber of Commerce and Industry WA noted that "the cumulative burden of regulation does not only occur as a result of different State Government agencies, but also across different state government jurisdictions".

+(Chamber of Commerce and Industry WA submission, pp. 4-5).
+196 Meeting with and response to ERA information request from the Department of Transport; Department of Treasury's Regulatory Mapping and Reform Projects such as: Making it easier to start a restaurant (online), Making it easier to build a single residential dwelling (online).

+Department of the Premier and Cabinet (Service Priority Review), Working Together: One Public Sector Delivering for WA (Final report), 2017, pp. 60-61.
+197

 The Service Priority Review recommended that the Department of the Premier and Cabinet develop legislation and processes to facilitate information sharing between agencies, while protecting sensitive personal and other information.
 The State Government has since endorsed "enhancing data and information sharing" as an early initiative under the Government's roadmap of reform.
-In the meantime, some agencies have overcome the lack of privacy legislation using memoranda of understanding or similar agreements.201
+In the meantime, some agencies have overcome the lack of privacy legislation using memoranda of understanding or similar agreements.

 Other agencies are overcoming duplicated requirements by being more flexible in their approach to assessing applications.
 For example, the Department of Mines, Industry Regulation and Safety recognises there is regulatory overlap and duplication between the mining proposal assessment process and other state and commonwealth environmental regulations.
 To help reduce duplication, it asks that proponents include in their mining proposals a list of all environmental approvals and statutory requirements that will affect the environmental management of the project.
-This allows it to focus on the environmental factors that are not regulated by another agency.202
+This allows it to focus on the environmental factors that are not regulated by another agency.